ardagnir/athame/README.md

 Athame patches your shell to add full Vim support by routing your keystrokes through an actual Vim process.
 Athame can currently be used to patch readline (used by bash, gdb, python, etc) and/or zsh (which doesn't use readline).

+This video is from a very old version of Athame, but it will give you an idea what it's like:
 ![Demo](http://i.imgur.com/MZCL1Vi.gif)

 **Don't most shells already come with a vi-mode?**